- Driving in Iceland in September

-Iceland’s temperature in September is still warm enough to make chasing the northern lights not so cold.
+Iceland’s temperature in September is still warm enough to make chasing the northern lights comfortable.
 Though it's always smart to be prepared and pack some warm clothes before going out to see the aurora.

-What About the Prices and Crowds in Iceland in Autumn?
+What About the Prices and Crowds in Iceland in September?

 Photo by Johannes Martin